Anomala orientalis

-The Oriental beetle (Anomala orientalis, often given as Exomala orientalis under an invalid genus name) is a species of shining leaf chafer in the family Scarabaeidae.
+Anomala orientalis (synonym Exomala orientalis), also known as the oriental beetle (OB), is a species of Rutelinae (shining leaf chafers) in the family Scarabaeidae.
 It is a beetle about 0.7 - 1.1 cm (0.3 - 0.4 inches) long, with mottled, metallic brown- and black-colored elytra and a similarly colored thorax and head during the adult stage.
 It is sometimes confused with the larger and more colorful Japanese beetle.
-During the larval stage, the Oriental beetle can be identified by the parallel line raster pattern.
+During the larval stage, the oriental beetle can be identified by the parallel line raster pattern.